The most common form of accommodation is the initial accommodation centres and then privately owned flats and houses.

 In the initial accommodation centres, there is no guarantee that single people will be accommodated on single sex corridors; this is the practice in some centres but not in others.
 The Home Affairs select Committee received several reports of women feeling unsafe and made strong recommendations in this regard.
 It was also critical of the conditions for pregnant women and new born babies.

-The initial accommodation is for a short stay (intended to be 19 days maximum, though it can be longer).
+The initial accommodation is for a short stay (government advice is that it should usually be for 3-4 weeks).
 Asylum seekers are able to go outside at any time.

 Conditions in dispersed accommodation

 Dispersed accommodation, in flats and houses among the general population, is where asylum seekers stay for most of the time while their claim is being decided.
 Basic furniture and cooking equipment is provided.
 Although nuclear families are housed together, two single parent families may be placed in one house together, and this has caused significant problems.
 In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.
 The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.
-Little parliamentary scrutiny has been possible because of the political situation in the UK parliament during the initial period of the new contracts starting (September 2019) and the resulting lack of parliamentary time.
+The BBC and Refugee Action also worked together to bring attention to the poor housing conditions in dispersed accommodation, culminating in a piece released in January 2022.